Dan Howdle December 12th, 2024

 For the time being, there are two different types of broadband only deals, which it’s worth knowing about before you select a new package.

-A number of providers now offer true-broadband only, including BT, Shell, Plusnet, Onestream and Virgin Media.
+All providers now offer true broadband only with their Full Fibre packages.
 Due to the fact that it runs on its own network of cables, Virgin Media was the first UK provider able to offer true broadband only deals.
 These packages come with no functioning landline at all – just a very fast broadband connection.

 Several providers advertise broadband only deals that are in fact broadband and phone packages but with pay-as-you-go calls only.
 In other words, you will have a functioning landline, but you will pay for every call that you make – there are no inclusive calls.
 On the upside, this does mean you can use your landline in an emergency, and you can still receive calls without being charged.